ess-dmsc/daquiri/documentation/manual_building.md

 - Ubuntu: `qt5-default` package from apt
 - Centos: `qt5-qtbase-devel` package from yum
-- macOS: whatever default qt package from brew
+- macOS: whatever default qt5 package from brew

 It is easiest if you have Qt installed via brew or apt.